Traditional Chinese Medicine can benefit a wide range of health conditions.

 Acupuncture treatment uses very fine, sterile, single use needles which are disposed of immediately after use.
+You may also be offered other therapies if they are appropriate to your condition such as Moxa, Cupping, Guasha or Infrared/TDP lamp therapy.

 Cups are roundish vessels normally made from either glass or rubber as these make it easier to maintain hygiene standards.
 The cups are suctioned on to your skin in specific areas related to your complaint, using either a flame or pump to create a vacuum.